Table of Contents

 Understanding the fee payment schedule is crucial for effective financial planning during your INSEAD MBA journey.
 The payment process is structured to ensure transparency and flexibility, allowing students to manage their expenses efficiently.
 Below, you'll find the detailed timeline and breakdown of payments required to secure your spot and continue your studies seamlessly.

-Fee payment schedule for August 2025 intake:
+Fee Payment Schedule for August 2025 intake:

-Installment | Due Date | Self-Funded Participants (Cost in €) | Company-Sponsored Participants (Cost in €) |
+| Installment | Due Date | Self-Funded Participants (Cost in €) | Company-Sponsored Participants (Cost in €) |

-First Installment | Approximately 4 weeks after receiving the admissions offer | 12,000 | 12,000 |
+| First Installment | Approximately 4 weeks after receiving the admissions offer | 12,000 | 12,000 |

-Second Installment | 15 July each year | 61,000 | 91,500 |
+| Second Installment | 15 July each year | 61,000 | 91,500 |

-Third Installment | 15 January each year | 30,500 | - |
+| Third Installment | 15 January each year | 30,500 | - |

-Total | 103,500 | 103,500 |
+| Total | 103,500 | 103,500 |

-Fee payment schedule for January 2026 intake:
+Fee Payment Schedule for January 2026 intake:

-Installment | Due Date | Self-Funded Participants (Cost in €) | Company-Sponsored Participants (Cost in €) |
+| Installment | Due Date | Self-Funded Participants (Cost in €) | Company-Sponsored Participants (Cost in €) |

-First Installment | Approximately 4 weeks after receiving the admissions offer | 12,000 | 12,000 |
+| First Installment | Approximately 4 weeks after receiving the admissions offer | 12,000 | 12,000 |

-Second Installment | 15 November each year | 63,000 | 95,600 |
+| Second Installment | 15 November each year | 63,000 | 95,600 |

-Third Installment | 15 April each year | 32,600 | - |
+| Third Installment | 15 April each year | 32,600 | - |

-Total | 107,600 | 107,600 |
+| Total | 107,600 | 107,600 |

 Overall, while the INSEAD Business School MBA fees may seem high, the benefits and ROI of the program are well worth the investment.
 Additionally, the school offers several scholarships and financial aid options that can help ease the financial burden for deserving students.

-Estimated Living Expenses during the MBA
+Navigating Living Expenses in the INSEAD MBA

 In addition to INSEAD Business School MBA Fees, Indian students also need to understand the living expenses during the MBA program at INSEAD vary based on a participant's lifestyle, family situation and financial means.
 According to a survey of INSEAD students, a single participant can expect to incur the following basic expenses during the ten-month programme.